Abel Tasman National Park

 - The Golden Bay side of the park is much quieter than the eastern side of the park.
 The entrance to Abel Tasman National Park is just 30 minutes drive from the accommodation.

-- The park is quieter in other months and pleasant at all times of year.
+- The park is quieter in other months and pleasant at all times of the year.

 - For more information on Abel Tasman National Park visit the New Zealand Department of Conservation, Abel Tasman National Park Information pages.

-- Sea kayaking is a another popular way to see the park.
-One to five day-guided tours and freedom rentals are available.
+- Sea kayaking is another popular way to see the park.
+One to five-day-guided tours and freedom rentals are available.